-It is assumed that approval from the City for this project will be received on or before July 1, 2024.
-The field investigation is expected to be completed shortly after the start of FY2025 (July/August).
-The structural analyses and concrete repair plan are expected to be completed before May 2025 in order to provide adequate time for the City to review the plan and provide questions and comments.
-A single round of comments and revisions has been assumed for the concrete repair plan after submittal to the City.
-The proposed schedule is shown in Figure 1.
+It is assumed that approval from the City for this project will be received on or before July 1, 2025.
+The field investigation is expected to be completed shortly after the start of FY2026 (July/August).
+The structural analyses and concrete repair plan are expected to be completed before March 2026 in order to provide adequate time for the City to plan for the development of detailed designs for structural repairs and plan for financing construction of the repairs.

-EXHIBIT B-2 FEE SCHEDULE
+EXHIBIT B-3 FEE SCHEDULE

 Contractor shall be paid for those Services performed pursuant to this Amendment inclusive of all reimbursable expenses (if applicable), in accordance with the terms and conditions as set in the original Contract.
-The Compensation Schedule included herein states natures and amount of compensation the Contractor may charge the City and replaces the schedule
+The Compensation Schedule included herein states natures and amount of compensation the Contractor may charge the City.

-The total amount of fees to be paid under the amended Agreement shall not exceed \$340,700.00.
+The total amount of fees to be paid under the amended Agreement shall not exceed \$440,700.00.
 The original contract amount was \$100,000.00.
-The Amendment No. 1 amount was \$115,700.
-The Amendment No. 2 amount is \$125,000.00, and is broken down in the table below:
+Amendment No. 1 amount was \$115,700.
+Amendment No. 2 amount was \$125,000.00.
+Amendment No. 3 amount is \$100,000.00, and is broken down in the table below:

-Fee Proposal - Barton Dam Concrete Repair Plan
+Fee Proposal - Superior Dam Concrete Repair Plan

-A breakdown of estimated costs for each task to be performed as part of the Barton Dam Concrete Repair Plan FY2025 work is provided in Table 1 below.
+A breakdown of estimated costs for each task to be performed as part of the Superior Dam Concrete Repair Plan FY26 work is provided in Table 1 below.